wp-plugins/fpw-category-thumbnails/readme.txt

 thumbnail based on category / thumbnail mapping while post / page is being created or updated.
 Now bundled with FPW Post Thumbnails.

-Note: please remember that your theme must support post thumbnails.

 == Installation ==

 1. Upload `fpw-category-thumbnails` folder to the `/wp-content/plugins/` directory